hekutoru-dev/Web-DataVisualization/README.md

   * Displays information related about desgin and designer.

-The website, at the top of every page, have a navigation menu that:
+The website, at the top of every page, has a navigation menu that:

 * Has the name of the site on the left of the nav which allows users to return to the landing page from any page.
 * Contains a dropdown on the right of the navbar named "Plots" which provides links to each individual visualization page.